About Sandy Ridge

 - Regularly scheduled residencies with visiting professionals and artists

 - Regularly scheduled art-focused field trips

-- Daily enrichment classes allowing students to receive both foundational skill instruction, as well as integrated enrichment that brings the arts into the content areas
+- Daily enrichment classes allow students to receive both foundational skill instruction as well as integrated enrichment to bring the arts into core content areas

 - Dance, music, theater arts, and visual arts instruction for all students